 As part of the adoption of a new territorial tax system we recorded a provisional transition tax expense of \$118 million on deferred foreign earnings, which was comprised of \$86 million for fiscal 2018 plus other ancillary effects recorded in the first fiscal quarter, long-term income taxes payable of \$533 million, and a reduction in our deferred tax liability of \$415 million.
 As a result of a change to our corporate tax structure that provided us the ability to deduct more expenses against our earnings in the U.S., we updated our Tax Act calculation during the three months ended June 1, 2018.
 This included an additional provisional transition tax expense of \$28 million on deferred foreign earnings, a decrease of deferred tax assets by \$72 million which also included utilization of credits that we estimate will be available to reduce the transition tax, and a reduction of long-term income tax payable by \$44 million.
-To calculate the transition tax, we estimated our deferred foreign income for fiscal 2017 and 2018 because these tax returns are not complete or due.
-The fiscal 2017 and fiscal 2018 taxable income will be known once the respective tax returns are completed and filed.
+As a result of technical guidance updates on the interpretations of the Tax Act available in the guarter. we updated our Tax Act calculation during the three months ended August 31, 2018.
+The application of this guidance resulted in an additional net provisional tax expense of \$24 million, a decrease of net deferred tax assets by \$25 million, an increase in unrecognized tax benefits included in the long-term income tax payable of \$69 million, a reduction of the short-term income taxes payable of \$7 million, and a reduction to the long-term income tax payable of \$62 million.
+To calculate the transition tax, we estimated our deferred foreign income for fiscal 2018 because the information needed to complete the calculation will not be known until our taxable income is known.
 In addition, U.S. and foreign audit settlements may significantly impact the estimated transition tax.
 The impact of the U.S. and foreign audits on the transition tax will be known as the audits are concluded.
 We intend to elect to pay the federal transition tax over a period of eight years as permitted by the Tax Act.
-As a result, we reclassified \$39 million from long-term income taxes payable to short-term income taxes payable for the first installment payment due in fiscal 2019.
+As a result, in the second quarter of fiscal 2018, we reclassified \$39 million from long-term income taxes payable to short-term income taxes payable for the first installment payment due in fiscal 2019.
+During the three months ended August 31, 2018, we reclassified \$5 million from short-term income taxes payable to long-term income taxes payable as a result of the updated technical guidance on the interpretations of the Tax Act.

 Certain international provisions introduced in the Tax Act will be effective for us in fiscal 2019.
 We need additional information to complete our analysis on whether to adopt an accounting policy to account for the tax effects of these provisions in the period that it is subject to such tax, or to provide deferred taxes for book and tax basis differences that upon reversal may be subject to these taxes.
-Accordingly, we have not recorded any tax with respect to these provisions in the six months ended June 1, 2018.
+Accordingly, we have not recorded any tax with respect to these provisions in the nine months ended August 31, 2018.
 We will make an accounting policy election and complete the required accounting no later than the first quarter of fiscal 2019.